DCL-IBL/IfGPT-DataQualityComponents/README.md

   per-sentence coverage ratio as the `BiasedInformation` vector in metadata

-The full schema is enforced by `DocumentMetadata` (15 mandatory + 8 optional fields) and the complete flow is orchestrated by `IfGPTPipeline`, with `IfGPTDatasetProcessor` as the main entry point.
+The full schema is enforced by `DocumentMetadata` (15 mandatory + 8 optional fields) and the complete flow is managed by `IfGPTPipeline`, with `IfGPTDatasetProcessor` as the main entry point.

 ```